chaostreff-flensburg/datenkrake/README.md

 # datenkrake

-> all your event-relevent data belongs to us
+> All your event data are belong to us!

 ## Build Setup